manubot/rootstock/USAGE.md

 Words in `build/assets/custom-dictionary.txt` are ignored during spellchecking.
 Spellchecking is currently only supported for English language manuscripts.

+## AI-assisted authoring

+The workflow [`ai-revision`](.github/workflows/ai-revision.yaml) is available to assist authors in writing their manuscripts.
+It uses large language models to revise the manuscript text, fixing spelling and grammar errors, and improving the sentence structure and the writing style with section-specific prompts.
+It is manually triggered by the user (it never runs automatically), and it generates a pull request with suggested revisions.
+Then the user can review these changes and merge the pull request if they are acceptable.
+More information about this tool is available in [this manuscript](https://greenelab.github.io/manubot-gpt-manuscript/).

+You need to change your repository settings to 1) provide a secret with name `OPENAI_API_KEY` containing your OpenAI API token, and 2) allow workflows to create pull requests.
+For 1), go to the settings page and, within "Secrets and variables," select "Actions."
+Next, create a repository secret with the name `OPENAI_API_KEY` and the value of the API token (you can also do this using "Organization secrets" if available).
+For 2), go to "Actions", "General", "Workflow permissions", and activate the checkbox "Allow GitHub Actions to create and approve pull requests."

+By default, the tool uses the model `text-davinci-003`.
+Make sure to check the [pricing](https://openai.com/api/pricing/) of the OpenAI API.
+With $0.02 per 1000 tokens using the most powerful AI models, the cost for a revision of a standard manuscript (around 35 paragraphs) should be around $0.50.
+The workflow allows specifying the branch and file names (in the `content/` directory) to revise, the language model to use, and the output branch name.
+Internally, the workflow uses the tool [Manubot AI Editor](https://github.com/manubot/manubot-ai-editor) to revise the manuscript.
+For more advanced users, the behavior of the Manubot AI Editor or the parameters used for the language model can be changed using environment variables.
+These variables can be changed in the workflow file (`ai-revision.yaml`).

+It is important to note that using language models in scientific writing is a matter of debate among researchers and journal editors.
+Therefore, it's advisable to follow the guidelines that journals and the research community propose.
+For example, the *Nature* journal has published [rules about using language models in scholarly writing](https://www.nature.com/articles/d41586-023-00191-1), such as not listing the tools as authors and documenting how they were used.
+Since a Manubot-based manuscript uses GitHub, one approach consists of linking the AI-generated pull request, which will transparently show the changes suggested by the AI tool.

 ## Manubot feedback

 If you experience any issues with the Manubot or would like to contribute to its source code, please visit [`manubot/manubot`](https://github.com/manubot/manubot) or [`manubot/rootstock`](https://github.com/manubot/rootstock).